untillpro/scm4j/scm4j-doc/README.md

 # Software Configuration Management For Java (scm4j)

-[Confiuration Management](https://en.wikipedia.org/wiki/Configuration_management): practice of handling changes systematically so that a system maintains its integrity over time.
+Confiuration Management: practice of handling changes systematically so that a system maintains its integrity over time ([wiki]((https://en.wikipedia.org/wiki/Configuration_management))).

 scm4j: set of components and tools written in Java and aimed to automate Software Configuration Management tasks, in particular: